ambitioninc/django-localized-recurrence/README.rst

 Note that the recurrence is only updated if the step notification condition is me.t This means that the recurrence ``next_scheduled`` value will always be less than ``utcnow()``, except in the case where an email has already been sent that day.

+Also, because the recurrences being used in this example have all been initialized with ``offset=timedelta(0)``, when the call to ``update_schedule`` does occur, it updates to the start of the next day in the user's local time, making sure that no duplicate emails are sent in one day, but also making sure that a new email can be sent for each day's goal.

 This is how localized recurrences can be used to keep track of the state of a notification, rather than keep track of the state of a schedule.

 Tracking Multiple Things with one Recurrence